davejjwilliams/pr-acceptability/README.md

 The resulting dataframes can be found as CSVs under [`./data/filtered/`](./data/filtered/), which will be used in subsequent analysis scripts.

 A copy of the original dataset will also be saved under [`./data/original/`](./data/original/).

+# Individual Factor Analysis

+Pre-requisite: running [`data_prep.ipynb`](./data_prep.ipynb) notebook (outlined in the [Data Pre-Processing](#data-pre-processing) section) to generate the filtered dataset.

+Next, we have conducted an analysis of individual factors suspected to contribute to the likelihood of PR acceptance.
+This analysis can be found in the [`exploring_factors.ipynb`](./exploring_factors.ipynb) notebook.